-Praying Mantids: These are large scary-looking insects usually over 2 inches in length and may be green or brown.
-There are only 20 species in the U. S. and Canada but more than 1500 worldwide.
+Praying Mantids: These are large, scary-looking insects usually more than 2 inches long, and may be green or brown.
+There are only 20 species in the U. S. and Canada but more than 1,500 worldwide.
 The front legs are modified for grasping and holding prey.
 They wait patiently among the foliage, legs in an upraised position, for unsuspecting insects.
 Mantids have a triangular head and are the only insects able to look over their shoulder.
 The egg capsules of mantids contain 200 or more eggs arranged in a pattern deposited on twigs or stems.

-Predatory Stink Bugs: The most familiar stinkbugs to gardeners are those that are crop destroying.
+Stink Bug, Predatory: The most familiar stinkbugs to gardeners are those that are crop destroying.
 However some stinkbugs are beneficial.
 These can be identified by spines projecting from their thoraxes, whereas plant feeders have round shoulders.
 The predaceous forms also have short, stout beaks while plant-feeding forms have long, thin mouthparts.
 The predators feed on many insects, especially caterpillars.

-Cicada Killer Wasp: This wasp is 16mm long and back in color with pale yellow markings on the last three abdominal segments.
+Wasp, Cicada Killer: This wasp is 16mm long and back in color with pale yellow markings on the last three abdominal segments.
 It is a solitary wasp but colonies nest in the same location, each female digging a hole up to 10 inches deep.
 It stings and paralyzes cicadas and a closely related species attacks and kills flies.

 Yellowjacket: It is about 12 mm long and has alternating yellow and black markings on the abdomen.
 The wasp is very aggressive in defending itself or its nest.
 The stinger is not barbed so the wasp can sting repeatedly.